aws/amazon-vpc-cni-k8s/.github/PULL_REQUEST_TEMPLATE.md

 2. Ensure you have included output of manual testing done in the Testing section.
 3. Ensure number of lines of code for new or existing methods are within the reasonable limit.
 4. Ensure your change works on existing clusters after upgrade.
-5. If your mounting any new file or directory, make sure its not opening up any security attack vector for aws-vpc-cni-k8s modules.
+5. If you are mounting any new file or directory, make sure it is not opening up any security attack vector for aws-vpc-cni-k8s modules.
-6. If AWS apis are invoked, document the call rate in the description section.
+6. If AWS APIs are invoked, document the call rate in the description section.
 7. If EC2 Metadata apis are invoked, ensure to handle stale information returned from metadata.
 -->
 **What type of PR is this?**
 <!--
 Add one of the following:
 bug